Best VPN for Linux Ubuntu

 NordVPN Linux Ubuntu VPN

-The native client also gives access to a quick connect feature, and it grants you the ability to switch between TCP and UDP protocols easily.
+7. Quick Connect and Protocol Switching: The native client provides Linux users with a convenient quick connect feature, as well as the ability to switch between TCP and UDP protocols easily, catering to different needs and preferences.

 How to Install NordVPN on Linux